ghukill/google_history_analyzer/README.md

 Somewhat experimental, this python script has been packaged as mac binary that can be executed standalone.

 #### Installation

-  - create new directory to work from
-  - download source code from [here](https://github.com/ghukill/google_history_analyzer/archive/0.1.zip) (zip or tar)
+  - download source code zip file [here](https://github.com/ghukill/google_history_analyzer/archive/0.1.zip)
   - unzip file and move into the newly created directory `google_history_analyzer-0.1`
-  - make binary executable: `chmod +x ./dist/google_history`
   - **only once:** from Mac finder window, right-click `google_history` and select "Open" to remove future warnings
   - copy/move your Google Takeout history JSON file into `inputs` directory
   - test by analyzing random domain: